night-ghost/minimosd-extra/README.md

 * a try to get battery capacity for UAVTalk and calculate % remaining
 * slightly changed the order of reinitialization when MAX hangs

+v881
+* efficiency can show only mah/km
+* "flight data" screen after flight can be turned off
+* some code cleanup
+* "connect to COM-port" in CT now bidirectional
+* a try to revive MSP protocol (MWII Cleanflight Betaflight INAV) - now OSD sends requests for data

+fonts:

+MinimOSD_2.4.1.x.mcm         - base font
+MinimOSD_2.4.1.x-digital.mcm - styled for 7-segment and dotted horizon

 Attention!
 This version is incompatible with the tools from the ArduCam and original MinimOSD-extra!

 Discussion forum - http://www.rcgroups.com/forums/showthread.php?t=2591835